Washington State Route 532: Route description

 SR 532 begins at the intersection of Camano Drive and Sunrise Boulevard at the Y-shaped Terry's Corner on Camano Island.
 The highway passes the island's branch library and park-and-ride, traveling east across farmland on the north side of Livingston Bay.
 It then descends from the hilltop and crosses Davis Slough, a small stream that marks the boundary between Island and Snohomish counties.
 SR 532 continues across the wetland and crosses the main arm of the Stillaguamish River on the Camano Gateway Bridge at the west end of Stanwood.

 The highway runs through Stanwood on the south side of the city, following the bank of the Stillaguamish River.
 Near the city's eastern downtown and Amtrak station, SR 532 crosses over a railroad and intersects the Pioneer Highway, which was formerly signed as SR 530.
 From downtown Stanwood, the road passes through the city's suburban hilltop neighborhoods, including a business district centered at 72nd Avenue Northwest.
 SR 532 curves southeasterly after leaving the city, but returns to a northeasterly path near Sunday Lake.
 The highway ends at an interchange with I-5 near another park-and-ride lot, while the road continues east to SR 9 at Bryant.

-SR 532 is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on the state's highways to measure traffic volume in terms of average annual daily traffic.
+SR 532 is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on the state's highways to measure traffic volume in terms of annual average daily traffic.
 In 2016, WSDOT calculated that 21,000 vehicles traveled on SR 532 in downtown Stanwood and 12,000 used it near the I-5 interchange, the highest and lowest traffic counts along the highway, respectively.